Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 #### Option B: Create an Input Action Asset

-1. Create an Input Action Asset by right-clicking in the Project browser and selecting __Create > Input Actions__.
-Give a name to the Asset.
+1. Create an Input Action Asset (right-click in the Project browser and select __Create > Input Actions__).
+Give the Asset a name.
 2. Double-click the Asset to open the Input Actions editor window.
 3. In the __Action Maps__ column, click the plus sign to add a new Action Map.
 4. Double-click the __New Action Map__ name to rename the set.
 Use a descriptive name, such as *gameplay*.
 5. In the __Actions__ column, click the plus sign to add a new Action.
 6. Double-click the Action to give it a name.
-7. Add Bindings to the Action by clicking the plus sign on the Action and choosing a Binding type from the list.
+7. Add Bindings to the Action.
+To do this, click the plus sign on the Action and choose a Binding type from the list.
 8. Select the Binding and click on the __Path__ button in the right column to pick Controls to bind to.
 9. Click __Save Asset__.
 Your Input Action editor should now look like this: